 The pertinent factors related to underwriting car insurance include the following:

-- the gender, age, and marital status of the driver
+- Gender, age, and marital status of the driver

 Factors that Influence Car Insurance Rates